 It is extremely difficult to become sober on your own.
 Most people don’t even make it through detox without relapsing.
 The effects of withdrawal are so strong that without proper support, most people resort to taking more of their substance of choice to make them go away.

 While extremely unpleasant, detox symptoms are rarely fatal.
-However, some medical conditions can make your symptoms dangerous.
+However, some conditions can make your symptoms dangerous.
 This is especially the case in alcohol withdrawal.
 Alcohol is one of the few substances that can lead to delirium tremens, also known as DTs.
-This is a medical emergency and can cause seizures, hallucinations, extreme anxiety and paranoia, and even coma and death.
+This is an emergency and can cause seizures, hallucinations, extreme anxiety and paranoia, and even coma and death.
 Other symptoms of detox can include a headache, nausea, and vomiting which can lead to severe dehydration, anxiety, and depression, and flu-like symptoms.
 It is a scary idea to willingly face these unpleasant things on your own.
 By going to addiction rehab, you eliminate the “alone” part, and you will also be given all the tools you need to make things as pleasant as possible.

 In drug and alcohol rehab, we are specialists in treating detox symptoms so that you can get through the process with ease.
 Many are shocked at how easy the process is, and wish they had done it sooner.
 Once you have withdrawal out of the way, you can focus on retraining your brain.
 You’ll be given ways to live a happy and sober life.
 With the right tools, you won’t need drugs or alcohol as a crutch to get through any situation anymore.
 If you are serious about getting sober, treatment is the only way to do it!